Subhangi-G/Election_Analysis/README.md

 ### Short overview of method
 First the analysis was performed to generate the results for each candidate.
 Candidate names were stored in an array list, "candidate_options".
 The votes that each candidate received were stored in a dictionary, "candidate_votes", where each candidates' names corresponded to the votes he/she received.
-The candidate receiving the maximum number of votes was declared to be the winner.
+The candidate receiving the maximum number of votes was declared to be the winner./
 Identical analysis was performed to generate the results for each county, and to declare the county with the maximum voter turnout.

 For reference, below is a part of the script that analyzes the data on the candidates: